-(amounts in NOK 1000)
+(Amounts in NOK 1000)

-Related party Relation 2023 2022 Nord Advisors AS MVE's chair of board is chair of board and owner of Nord Advisors AS 0 667 Molasset AS MVE's chair of board is chair of board and owner of Nord Advisors AS 3,897 1,815 Norsk Kjernekraft AS MVE board member Jonny Hesthammer is chair of board of Norsk Kjernekraft AS.
-Owners, board members and management of MVE together hold 61.5% of the shares in Norsk Kjernekraft AS.
-2,843 478 Total related party transc · · 6,740 2,960
+(Altioditis il thock tood) Related party Relation 2024 2023 Molasset AS MVE's chair of board is chair of board and owner of Molasset AS 4,322 3,897 Norsk Kjernekraft AS MVE board member Jonny Hesthammer is chair of board of Norsk Kjernekraft AS.
+Owners, board members and management of MVE together hold 43% of the shares in Norsk Kjernekraft AS.
+0 2,843 Halden Kjernekraft AS MVE board member Jonny Hesthammer is a member of Halden Kjernekraft AS board.
+Owners, board members and management of MVE together hold 17% of the shares in Halden Kjernekraft AS.
+70 0 Total related party tran sactions 4,392 6,740

-Note 11 - Financial items
+Note 11.
+Financial items